fyne-io/fyne-io.github.io/index.md

 ---
 layout: page
 header-img: toolkit
-headline: Build Beautiful Apps for Mobile and Desktop
+headline: Now everyone can build apps for all platforms
 tagline: The Fyne tookit for graphical applications makes it fun and easy to build beautiful and performant native applications that work across all your devices.
 ---